 The trading price of our common shares following this offering may fluctuate substantially.
 The price of the common shares that will prevail in the market after this offering may be higher or lower than the price you pay and the liquidity of our common shares may be limited, in each case depending on many factors, some of which are beyond our control and may not be directly related to our operating performance.
-These factors include the followine:
+These factors include the following:

-- changes in the value of our portfolio of investments; - price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of securities of BDCs or other financial services companies; - our dependence on the domestic energy infrastructure sector; - our inability to deploy or invest our capital; - fluctuations in interest rates; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - operating performance of companies comparable to us; - changes in regulatory policies with respect to BDCs; - losing BDC status; - actual or anticipated changes in our earnings or fluctuations in our operating results or changes in the expectations of securities analysts; - general economic conditions and trends; or - departures of key personnel.
+- changes in the value of our portfolio of investments; - price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of securities of BDCs or other financial services companies; - our dependence on the domestic energy infrastructure sector; - · our inability to deploy or invest our capital; - fluctuations in interest rates; - increases in the taxable portion of distributions we receive on our equity investments; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - operating performance of companies comparable to us; - changes in regulatory policies with respect to BDCs; - our ability to borrow money or obtain additional capital; - losing BDC status; - actual or anticipated changes in our earnings or fluctuations in our operating results or changes in the expectations of securities analysts; - general economic conditions and trends; or - · departures of key personnel.